zgcrowno/Captain-s-Log/Projects.gmx/README.txt

 --1.
 Miller deals with the repercussions of Aarakis' actions, deserting her squad in the middle of combat.
 Of course, they don't take kindly to this behavior, and attack her as she flees.
 --2.
 After having spent some time in solitude, evading her pursuers through inactivity, Miller decides once again to take up arms...Only this time, she does so in defense of the natives. in the final large-scale battle of 3373, she largely succeeds in combatting the enemy forces until Howitt nearly downs her ship.
-She is saved only by Tsing's last-minute intervention, the latter apparently sacrificing herself for the former.
+She is saved only by Tsing's last-minute intervention, the latter apparently sacrificing herself for the former (though ultimately on a power trim).
 --3.
 Miller here participates in Klem's desperate display of violence, killing enemies and innocents with reckless abandon.
 She is afterwards disillusioned, retreating to the shadows, never to be heard from again.